 L.8 Georgius ex Laudocia - though not actually in the first rank, George took an active part in the theological disputes of the fourth century.
 He began as a strong supporter of Arius, then became a Semiarian, and finally an Anomoean.
-A native of Alexandria, he had been ordained presbyter by Alexander of Alexandria56 but when he went from Alexandria to Antioch and tried to act as mediator between the orthodox and the Arians, he was deposed by Alexander both for false doctrine and for irregularities of life57.
+A native of Alexandria, he had been ordained presbyter by Alexander of Alexandria but when he went from Alexandria to Antioch and tried to act as mediator between the orthodox and the Arians, he was deposed by Alexander both for false doctrine and for irregularities of life $^{57}$ .
 Because of this, he had to withdraw to Arethusa where he acted as presbyter; on the expulsion of Eustathius, however, he returned to Antioch and gained the support of the Arians.
-According to Athanasius58 he had himself/ ίδ.
-Apol. de fuga 26.
+According to Athanasius he had himself/ self appointed bishop of Laodicea on the death of the Arian Theodotus, andas such attended the various synods held against Athanasius.

+Notes.
+56.

-56. Eus.
+Eus.
 Vita.
 C. III, 62.
 Philost.
 VIII, 17.

-^{7.} Ath.
+Ath.
 De Syn.
 17, Apol. c.
 Ar.
 8, Apol. de fuga 26.
-Theod.
-II, 9, self appointed bishop of Laodicea on the death of the Arian Theodotus, and as such attended the various synods held against Athanasius.
+Theod.II, 9.
+Apol. de fuga 26.
+57. 58.